-Results for PM2.5 annual average have been above or on the criteria for the majority of the first half of the reporting period.
+Results for PM2.5 annual average have been above or on the criteria for the first four months of the reporting period.
 This was a result of the HVAS with an annual average of 63 results not being achieved until March 2022.